xolariansky/covidapi/README.md

 #### basic mode of operation

-devices generate new JWE based reference-IDs of their UUID and advertise then via BT
+devices generate new JWE (JSON Web Encryption) based reference-IDs of their UUID and advertise then via BT

 ![advertise unique ids (you could renew that like always) ](/docs/img/blehdah.svg)